Legionnaire’s Prevention & Water Filtration

 • About one in 10 people who get sick from Legionnaires' disease will die.

-• People can get Legionnaires' disease or Pontiac fever when they breathe in small droplets of water in the air that contain Legionella.
+• People can contract Legionnaires' disease or Pontiac fever when they inhale small droplets of water in the air that contain Legionella.

 What Factors Lead to Legionella Growth in Commercial Buildings?